benaltair/greenlandic-english/README.md

 To distribute this service widely, consultation would be needed with the Language Secretariat of Greenland to ensure that their server is not abused.
 This is a proof of concept, and is not intended to be used in production.

+## Notes on translation

+- The app calls the public `translate.googleapis.com` endpoint from the browser; no API key is used.
+Reliability and rate limits may vary.
+- Danish is used as a pivot language between Greenlandic and English.
+- No server-side persistence; requests are issued directly from the client.
+Be mindful of CORS and upstream availability.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: